jhorton84/React-Node-Tutorial/README.md

 So let's get started!

 ### What I wish I knew on Day 1...
 Let's start by covering some basic concepts of what is going on in React.
-As a brand new developer learning JavaScript while also tackling React I often found myself confused on what was React, what was JavaScript, and what was Node.
+As a brand-new developer learning JavaScript while also tackling React I often found myself confused on what was React, what was JavaScript, and what was Node.
 To put it simply, React is a Library that makes your life as a developer MUCH easier.
 It was created by our friends at Facebook and allows us to create applications quicker and more efficiently than having to do it all from scratch in just plain pure JavaScript.
 Thank you React team!
 <br/>

 #### React vs JavaScript - What's the Difference?

 So what is the difference between JavaScript and React?
-Class at DevMountain was full of my instructor coding away and me trying to follow along, keep up, and not make mistakes that slowed down the learning process.
+My time at DevMountain was full of my instructor coding away and me trying to follow along, keep up, and not make mistakes that slowed down the learning process.
 However, this meant that in my rush to copy what the instructor was doing I wasn't always absorbing the "what" or the "why" of what we were doing.
 This led to a disconnect between when I was writing JavaScript and when I was writing React.
 I'm cringing even as I write this because asking what is the difference between JavaScript and React would be like asking what is the difference between the English language (JavaScript) and the English Dictionary (React).

 <br/>

 This may not be the best example, but I hope it makes things more clear.
 Even though React can be written in other languages, such as Ruby, in this case we are using JavaScript.
 Everything we do in React will be coded using the JavaScript language.
 The better you know JavaScript the easier React will be.
-You can read an English dictionary with a strong understanding of the English language, however this doesn't necessarily work in the reverse.
+You can read an English dictionary with an understanding of the English language, however this doesn't necessarily work in the reverse.
 Often as a student I would be confused thinking that what I wasn't understanding was React.
 I was wrong.
 The more I learned and the better I understood JavaScript the easier and simpler React became.
-So in short, EVERYTHING we are doing in a .js file is JavaScript (ignoring that React allows us to write our HTML in JavaScript) which means 90% of your code will be JavaScript.
 ALL of our React code, will be written in the JavaScript language which is why if you get better at JavaScript you will also get better at React.
 <br/>

 In short if you find yourself confused or struggling, more often than not the problem is that you might need to study JavaScript and React will make more sense.
+It is unlikely that the reverse logic will work.
+So to sum up...
+JavaScript!
+JavaScript!
+JavaScript!
+Focus on these skills and the React will start to take care of itself!

 #### React De-mystified - It's not Magic...
-Ok so now that we have talked about what React is and what it isn't we can now start to discuss some of the React features.
+Here are some examples to illustrate what we have discussed so far.
 Using our JavaScript skills we will create certain features that React uses to make our lives as developers easier.
 Some of these features are:
 <br/>
 • Components (Class/Functional)
 <br/>